LekiYak/LekiYak/README.md

 Hi, I'm Lekima Yakuden

-- MSc student in [https://web.uvic.ca/~enissen/index.html](Edwin Nissen)'s earthquakes group at the University of Victoria, Canada
+- MSc student in [Edwin Nissen](https://web.uvic.ca/~enissen/index.html)'s earthquakes group at the University of Victoria, Canada
 - Interested in fault mechanics, both in the lab and from observations

 <!--